streetmeat/ghostmcp/README.md

 ### what is it?
  > a two-part experiment for the @galalabs instagram-dm hackathon.
- > vhs glitch edited with your username & a mysterious message tags you in public, slides into your dms, then lures you to a "terminal" at **vhs-ghost.com**.
+ > vhs glitch edited with your username & a mysterious message tags you in public, slides into your dms, then lures you to a "terminal" at a custom domain vhs-ghost.com/username

 ### parts
 1. **ghost-mcp-server**